strands-project/strands_perception_people/rwth_upper_body_skeleton_random_walk/README.md

 roslaunch rwth_upper_body_skeleton_random_walk fixed.launch

 ```
-The above launch files also starts ground plane estimator and and upper body detector.

 The skeleton detector requires the output of the upper body detector as a starting point for rough person segmentation from background and will not work if upper bodies are not detected.

 Run